adidottxt/porter-app-create-task/README.md

 The components themselves could also use some more love in terms of figuring out specific padding, spacing, etc. but I think they do a good enough job for this.
 Ditto with the various states; I'd like to ideally work on thinking through focus, hover states, etc.

-### Things I'd have liked to do if I had more time
+### A list of things I'd have liked to do if I had more time

 #### Performance optimizations